 Sleep is definitely good for you and getting an adequate amount of sleep at night is great and even during the day if your goal is just to catch up on sleep.
 But if your goal is sleep efficiently and in a manner that will allow you to be more energized and productive when you wake up, longer is not better.
 Let me explain…

 You see, there are 5 different stages of sleep that you cycle through over periods of time.
-Putting it in general terms, there are stages of sleep that are “lighter” which are the earlier stages (stages 1 and 2) and stages that are “deeper” stages 3 to 5.
+Putting it in general terms, there are stages of sleep that are “lighter” which are the earlier stages (stages 1 and 2) and a “deeper” stage which is stage 3 or slow-wave sleep.

-When attempting to capture the magic of a power nap, it’s important that you wake up before you go into the stages of deeper sleep.
-That is because slipping into those stages will make it much more difficult for you to wake up and can actually leave you feeling more groggy and tired than you did before you went to sleep.
+When attempting to capture the magic of a power nap, it’s important that you wake up before you go into the stage of deeper sleep.
+That is because slipping into that stage will make it much more difficult for you to wake up and can actually leave you feeling more groggy and tired than you did before you went to sleep.

 Because of this, the ideal length of a power nap is 10-20 minutes.
 During this time, you should still be in the lighter stages of sleep so you won’t wake up with that drunk feeling.
 Also, your brain still has time to recharge so that you wake up with all of the beautiful benefits of a power nap… And what are those benefits you ask?
 Well let’s get into it.